 Yes, Punta Cana is safe to visit!

-The biggest concern from the recent events stemmed from the “mystery” surrounding the deaths.
+The biggest concern from last year’s events stemmed from the “mystery” surrounding the deaths.
 However, multiple government agencies worked hand-in-hand, with the help of science, to determine that the incidents were unrelated and an unfortunate series of natural deaths.

 Robert Quigley, a cardiovascular surgeon and senior vice president of International SOS which offers medical and travel security risk services to individuals and companies, recently explained to The Washington Post that, “Travelers suffer health problems for a variety of reasons: they engage in activities they don’t normally do, take more risks, try new foods and drink more than usual, making people with preexisting conditions vulnerable to medical complications.”

 The Dominican Republic experiences one of the lowest rates of unnatural American tourist deaths in the Caribbean, making it safer than places such as Jamaica and the Bahamas.
-So then why has there been such a concern regarding the island nation?
-Well, the media has come into play heavily…
+So then why was there such a concern regarding the island nation?
+Well, the media played a big role…

 Luis José Chávez, president of the Dominican Tourism Press Association recently told The Washington Post, “We can see that many international media outlets are just going for it as news, just to get the headline, and they are not really getting into what’s going on.
 The caricatures have been made, and some in media have done a lot of damage.
 The whole country is trying to get over this and gain back the image of what we really are.”